DeepakV3295/adnn-ecu-report/presentation/presentation.md

 (_Introduction_)

+## Embedded Devices

+- Embedded platforms are varied: small computer boxes in trucks, smartphones, voting machines, educational platforms, and more (robots, rockets, RFID, refrigeration ...)
+- application domains are varied from automotive, IoT, smart factories, etc

 ## Neural Network Applications on Embedded Devices

 - Used in smart speakers for voice commands
 - Autonomous driving (lots of money going into that)
 - Skydio autonomous drones

-## Embedded Devices

-- Embedded platforms are varied: small computer boxes in trucks, smartphones, voting machines, educational platforms, and more (robots, rockets, RFID, refrigeration ...)
-- application domains are varied from automotive, IoT, smart factories, etc
+- Medical Bots

 ## Goal : Neural Network Training on Scania ECU